vunf1/real_world_project/README.md

 //Joao MVC architure/security provider by CodeIgniter

-- [x] server security Architure skeleton, comunication between <br> View(HTML PAGES - from view folder, .php format, with ajax connection- create security) <br> Controller(HomeController, receive post requests from View folder pages anames) <br> Model(Database, function on controller who save data extract from queries or same function extracting same data from files , no-sql ).
+- [x] server security Architure skeleton, comunication between <br> View(HTML PAGES - from view folder, .php format, with ajax connection- create security) <br> Controller(HomeController, receive post requests from View folder pages via ajax) <br> Model(Database, function on controller who save data, extract from queries or same function extracting same data from files , no-sql ).

 View->Controller:
 create a new __php file__ and name it(p/on folder View), call it by the controller(HomeController) by Ajax functions using jQuery(javaScript framework) <br>